Why Are Requests For Plastic Surgery Reversals On The Rise?

 ”

 Atlanta explains that there’s currently a specific fashion for "exaggerated features" which look better on the small squares in our Instagram grids.
-But Instagram face doesn't necessarily look good in real life, though bigger features certainly capture more visibility in a saturated online space.
+Though bigger features certainly capture more visibility in a saturated online space, Instagram face doesn't necessarily look good in real life.

-According to the International Society of Aesthetic Plastic Surgery’s Global Survey, over 13,618,735 nonsurgical treatments were carried out worldwide in 2019.
-If you search #kyliejennerpackage on Instagram, you’ll be met with thousands of offers from practitioners promising cheek, jawline, chin and lip enhancements inspired by the face of the billionaire.
+According to the International Society of Aesthetic Plastic Surgery’s Global Survey, over 53,000 nonsurgical treatments were carried out in the UK in 2019.
+If you search #kyliejennerpackage on Instagram, you’ll be met with thousands of offers from practitioners promising cheek, jawline, chin, and lip enhancements inspired by the face of the billionaire.

-Twenty-four-year-old flight attendant Fran* spent over $8,800 in 2018 trying to achieve Instagram face.
-"I've had Botox, dermal filler, weight loss injections, microblading, microneedling and facial contouring.
+Twenty-four-year-old flight attendant Fran* spent over £5,000 ($6,012.50) in 2018 trying to achieve Instagram Face.
+"I've had Botox, dermal filler, weight loss injections, microblading, microneedling, and facial contouring.
 I also regularly get lash extensions and tape extensions."
-Fran says she loved the whole look of the "snatched, perfect Instagram face".
+Fran says she loved the whole look of the "snatched, perfect Instagram Face".
 She adds: "I didn’t want to spend hours making it happen in the morning.
 I’d rather spend hundreds on treatments that are going to make me wake up like that, rather than spend more time and money on makeup."

+Fran tells Refinery29 that her friends (and the influencers she followed on Instagram and TikTok) soon ditched the snatched look in favor of the Glossier-esque, effortless vibe.
+"I felt like a bit of a clown when people started going natural and just wearing tinted concealer and doing the soap brows, while mine were tattooed on.
+I was still giving Bratz Doll."

 Advertisement

-Dr Banwell says that socialising online with filtered images may massively warp our idea of beauty.
+Dr. Banwell says that socializing online with filtered images may massively warp our idea of beauty.
 "Filters and apps used to completely reshape the face and body have become the norm among influencers and celebrities.
 Seeing faces through a filtered reality does alter people’s perception of what normal beauty is."
-Dr Banwell now refers 30% of his patients to psychologists, rather than treating them.
+Dr. Banwell now refers 30% of his patients to psychologists, rather than treating them.
 He was also one of the first UK surgeons to employ a psychologist to work alongside him in his practice.
 "I firmly believe that patients need to be supported from an emotional and a psychological perspective."
-Cosmetic surgery is very different from nonsurgical injectable treatments, says Dr Banwell, but both categories need equal support.
+Cosmetic surgery is very different from nonsurgical injectable treatments, says Dr. Banwell, but both categories need equal support.

 “

 Now that people shame girls with BBLs on TikTok, it's so awkward having one.
 And mine's obvious.
-I definitely favour a smaller butt now.
+I definitely favor a smaller butt now.

 grace*